MaibornWolff/codecharta/gh-pages/_docs/analysis/ccsh.md

 ## Combining multiple metrics

 You can combine multiple metrics into one `.cc.json`.
 This allows users to analyze a codebase with multiple tools (e.g. the sonarimporter for code metrics like complexity and the gitlogparser for metadata like number of authors) and combine the results in a single file that can be visualized.
 This is done with the [Merge Filter]({{site.baseurl}}{% link _docs/filter/merge-filter.md %}).
 Some importers support direct pipe-through, which means you don't need to use the merge filter.
-If these importers are missing a metric, please take a look at TODO Custom Metrics.
+If these importers are missing a metric, please take a look at [Custom Metrics]({{site.baseurl}}{% link _docs/analysis/custom-metrics.md %}) and Importer.

 ## Piped input for filters